First aid quick guide

 Usually, when a person has an epileptic seizure there is no need to call an ambulance.
 However, always dial 999 for an ambulance if any of the following apply:

-- the seizure lasts two minutes longer than is usual for them
+- the seizure lasts two minutes longer than is usual for them; or

-- the seizure lasts for more than five minutes and you do not know how long their seizures usually last.
+- the seizure lasts for more than five minutes.